 - Completion of a residency in the United States (even if they previously completed one in their home country).

-About half of these international medical graduates enter the United States on visas, typically as J-1 Exchange Visitors or H-1B Temporary Workers.
+of these international medical graduates enter the United States on visas, typically as J-1 Exchange Visitors or H-1B Temporary Workers.
 In order to remain in the country after their training, they must find an employer who will sponsor them and provide a path to permanent residency.
 Some must also meet additional requirements, like working in a federally designated healthcare shortage area.

 For international medical graduates, qualifying to practice in the United States can add several years to a medical education.
 The costs of certification, exams, and visas can also be significant.
 It's a safe bet that those who choose this course possess a high degree of determination and drive.